ryantd42/NY-Legislative-Git/2023/A1526B-2023/bill.md

- Introduced  by  M.  of  A.  BUTTENSCHON -- read once and referred to the Committee on Education -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  BUTTENSCHON -- read once and referred to the Committee on Education -- committee discharged, bill amended,  ordered reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Education in accordance with Assembly Rule 3, sec.
+  2 -- committee discharged, bill amended, ordered reprinted as  amended and recommitted to said committee

  AN  ACT  to  amend the education law, in relation to grants to cover the costs of school resource officers and authorizing  boards  of  cooper-